GalaxyAllie/MeowMeowEars/README.md

 ### v3

 This is the release version - it fixes the major bugs and makes them ready for general use.

+### v3b

+Minor update - reset on back where it's useful, more room to insert battery... not much else :)